0xERR0R/blocky/docs/additional_information.md

 !!! hint

-    To send a signal to a process you can use `kill -s USR1 <PID>` or `docker kill -s SIGUSR2 blocky` for docker setup
+    To send a signal to a process you can use `kill -s USR2 <PID>` or `docker kill -s SIGUSR2 blocky` for docker setup

 ### Debug / Profiling

-If http listener is enabled, pprof endpoint (`/debug/pprof`) is enabled automatically.
+If http listener is enabled, [pprof](https://golang.org/pkg/net/http/pprof/) endpoint (`/debug/pprof`) is enabled automatically.

 --8<-- "docs/includes/abbreviations.md"